Mindfulness-Based Cognitive Therapy

 Mindfulness-Based Cognitive Therapy is much more than sitting and talking about whatever comes to mind during a session.
 MBCT sessions are structured to ensure that the therapist and the person in treatment are focused on the different goals of each session, which in turn ensures that each and every session is productive.

-If you or someone you know would benefit from mindfulness-based cognitive therapy, please contact me today.
+If you or someone you know would benefit from mindfulness-based cognitive therapy for depression or anxiety, please contact me today.
 I would be happy to speak with you about how I may be able to help.

 What is Mindfulness-Based Cognitive Therapy?